Image of artist Maggie Dimmick

 Maggie Dimmick is an artist, designer, Earth-advocate, long-distance hiker, auntie, and dreamer.

-Her work is an exploration of intuition and mind states, a study of color interactions, and a commitment to using only found and rescued materials diverted from waste streams.
-With textiles being at the center of her practice, her work is rooted in traditional textile techniques, yet is oriented towards new methods and connections that emerge through iterations of slow manual processes.
-She is guided by the energies and colors of the found textiles she rescues, and she layers additional colors and shades onto them with natural dyes, utilizing collected plants to co-create with Earth.
+My art-making practice is an exploration of intuition, a study of color interactions, and a conversation with the natural world – all with a commitment to using rescued materials diverted from waste streams.
+My work is rooted in traditional textile techniques, yet is oriented towards new methods and connections that emerge through iterations of slow manual processes.
+I seek to deepen connections to the natural world around us and the nature that is innately inside of us.

 A bit of background: